tidesdb/tidesdb/doc/02-concepts/transactions.md

 **The upper three check, but not all for the same thing**, and the difference decides which of them you want:

 - **Repeatable read** validates **what it read**.
-Every key it recorded a read for is checked for a newer committed version, which is what stops a value moving under it.
-It takes no reservation on what it writes, so two transactions blindly writing the same key still both succeed.
+Every key it read, and every range its scans covered, is checked for a newer version, committed or about to be, which is what stops a value moving under it, stops a row appearing in a range it scanned, and stops two transactions that each read what the other writes from both committing.
+It refuses no second writer of a key it writes, so two transactions blindly writing the same key still both succeed.
 - **Snapshot** validates **what it wrote**, on a first-committer-wins basis.
 It is the level that stops a lost update, and it does not check reads.
-- **Serializable** does both, and adds the check that catches write skew.
+- **Serializable** does both.

 Whichever check fires, the loser gets `TDB_ERR_CONFLICT` at commit, before anything durable is written.